 Our School Council meets once every two weeks.
 Each class elects two representatives, one boy and one girl, who attend the meetings for that year.
 We meet at lunch time to discuss any issues raised by the children.
 Each class has their own suggestion box for pupils to use and the representatives bring these along to the meetings.

 Democratic values underpin so much that we do.
-Children who are about to begin Year 6 stand for election for posts of responsibility like Head Boy/Girl, Charity Monitor or Prefect.
+Children who are about to begin Year 6 stand for election for posts of responsibility like Head Boy/Girl, House-Captain, Charity Monitor or Conservation Prefect.
 They make an election speech to the whole school setting out their ideas and principles and are elected by secret ballot.

 Children feel confident that they are listened to and that their ideas make a real difference.
+Our children work with teachers, parents and School Governors to constantly improve the school.